rfordatascience/tidytuesday/data/2022/2022-08-09/readme.md

 The data this week comes from [`ferriswheels`](https://github.com/EmilHvitfeldt/ferriswheels) package by [Emil Hvitfeldt](https://twitter.com/Emil_Hvitfeldt/status/1555647916257300480?s=20&t=LTeSzyCQkTznDBqMeXGPOg).

+Make sure to tag `@Emil_Hvitfeldt` so he can see all the cute dataviz y'all make!

 > The goal of ferriswheels is to provide a fun harmless little data set to play with

 ### Get the data here